ThatsVie/atlas-smiling-school/README.md

 ### Header

 The header of the pricing page includes:
 - **Logo Section**: Displays the Smileschool logo along with a smiley face icon, aligned to match the header on the homepage.
+The logo section is wrapped in an anchor tag, allowing users to navigate back to the homepage by clicking on the logo.
 - **Navigation Bar**: Contains links to "Courses," "Pricing," and "Love."

 ### Hero Section